Cadair/scipy2014plotting/README.md

 Making the Plot
 ---------------
-The script that contains the plotting routine is in `create_plot.py` there are some helper routines in `mayavi_plotting_functions.py`.
+The script that contains the plotting routine is in `create_plot.py` there are some helper routines in `mayavi_plotting_functions.py` and some custom yt fields in `yt_fields.py`.
 These helper routines have been extracted from the [pysac library](https://bitbucket.org/swatsheffield/pysac).

 Requirements for the `create_plot.py` script: